 International Service Program

-The International Service Program is a service-oriented program that allows Aggie students to live in one of several countries for six weeks over the summer and participate in intensive community-based service projects for the people and environment of these countries.
+The International Service Program is a service-oriented program that allows Aggie students to live in Belize or Costa Rica for six weeks over the summer and participate in intensive community-based service projects for the people and environment of these countries.
 The MSC L.T.
-Jordan Institute for International Awareness established this program in collaboration with the Texas A&M Health Science Center, College of Medicine, School of Public Health, and College of Geosciences at Texas A&M University,
+Jordan Institute for International Awareness established this program in collaboration with the Texas A&M Health Science Center, College of Medicine, School of Public Health, and College of Geosciences at Texas A&M University.

-- Provide students mainly from the Texas A&M Health Science Center College of Medicine and School of Public Health, and Texas A&M University College of Geosciences, with an intercultural experience via meaningful service to the government and needy citizens of the Dominican Republic and Belize.
+- Provide students mainly from the Texas A&M Health Science Center College of Medicine and School of Public Health, and Texas A&M University College of Geosciences, with an intercultural experience via meaningful service to the government and needy citizens of Belize and Costa Rica.

 - Promote cultural understanding and respect among Aggies and the ISP countries’ citizens.